PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 pd publish action.js
 ```

-The CLI will update the component with the key `action_demo` in your account.
+The CLI will update the component in your account with the key `action_demo`.
 You should see something like this:

 ```
 sc_ZriKEn  Action Demo                             0.0.3    1 second ago         action_demo